github/docs/content/organizations/managing-organization-settings/restricting-repository-visibility-changes-in-your-organization.md

   - Organizations
   - Teams
 shortTitle: Set visibility changes policy
+permissions: Organization owners can restrict repository visibility changes for an organization.
 ---

 You can restrict who has the ability to change the visibility of repositories in your organization, such as changing a repository from private to public.
 For more information about repository visibility, see "[About repositories](/repositories/creating-and-managing-repositories/about-repositories#about-repository-visibility)."